 Next September, your daughter will engage with a variety of new and interesting subjects as part of the broad curriculum we offer at Our Lady's School.
 Your daughter has the opportunity to choose her preference in a number of subject areas in what are called "Option" subjects.
-As part of this process, your daughter will select preferences for two subjects out of a pool that includes Art, Business, Home Economics, German and Music.
+As part of this process, your daughter will select preferences for two subjects out of a pool that includes Art, Business, Home Economics, German, Music and the combination of short courses - Philosophy and Digital Media Literacy (these two short courses are equal to one long course).

 To select the two subjects to be taken your daughter must complete a Google Form survey.
-This will be sent to you on the night of the meeting via the email address aforementioned.
+This will be sent to you on the night of the meeting via the email address previously submitted.
 It is important that the two most favoured subjects be given the highest ranking in the survey.